ministryofjustice/hmpps-book-secure-move-frontend/app/README.md

 They can have a variety of different parts, in either a root file, or a folder with multiple files, and exposed via an `index.js` in the folder.

-- controllers
-  - Express
+- `controllers` - Express controllers
-- constants
-  - Predefined default settings for a module, including routing paths, actions, and other defaults
+- `constants` - Predefined default settings for a module, including routing paths, actions, and other defaults
-- fields
-  - Form-wizard field definitions
+- `fields` - Form-wizard field definitions
-- middleware
-  - Express middleware for the module, rendering against the views
+- `middleware` - Express middleware for the module, rendering against the views
-- steps
-  - Form-wizard step definitions
+- `steps` - Form-wizard step definitions
-- validators
-  - Form-wizard field validator functions
+- `validators` - Form-wizard field validator functions
-- views
-  - Nunjucks templates
+- `views` - Nunjucks templates`
-- index (routing)
-  - Main entrypoint for the module, tying together all the parts of the module in the form of an Express router
+- `index / routing` - Main entrypoint for the module, tying together all the parts of the module in the form of an Express router

 ## Index / Routing Setup